parrt/autodx/matrix-calculus.md

 [abstract]

+[Printable version](http://parrt.cs.usfca.edu/doc/matrix-calculus.pdf) (This HTML was generated from markup using [bookish](https://github.com/parrt/bookish))

 (We teach in University of San Francisco's [MS in Data Science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and have other nefarious projects underway.
 You might know Terence as the creator of the [ANTLR parser generator](http://www.antlr.org).
 For more material, see Jeremy's [fast.ai courses](http://course.fast.ai) and University of San Francisco's Data Institute [in-person version of the deep learning course](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one).)

+**Abstract**

+This paper is an attempt to explain all the matrix calculus you need in order to understand the training of deep neural networks.
+We assume no math knowledge beyond what you learned in calculus 1, and provide links to help you refresh the necessary math where needed.
+Note that you do **not** need to understand this material before you start learning to train and use deep learning in practice; rather, this material is for those who are already familiar with the basics of neural networks, and wish to deepen their understanding of the underlying math.
+Don't worry if you get stuck at some point along the way---just go back and reread the previous section, and try writing down and working through some examples.
+And if you're still stuck, we're happy to answer your questions in the [Theory category at forums.fast.ai](http://forums.fast.ai/c/theory). **Note**: There is a [reference section](#reference) at the end of the paper summarizing all the key matrix calculus rules and terminology discussed here.

 ## Introduction (intro)

 Most of us last saw calculus in school, but derivatives are a critical part of machine learning, particularly deep neural networks, which are trained by optimizing a loss function.
 Pick up a machine learning paper or the documentation of a library such as [PyTorch](http://pytorch.org) and calculus comes screeching back into your life like distant relatives around the holidays.
 And it's not just any old scalar calculus that pops up---you need differential *matrix calculus*, the shotgun wedding of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) and [multivariate calculus](https://en.wikipedia.org/wiki/Multivariable_calculus).

+Well... maybe *need* isn't the right word; Jeremy's courses show how to become a world-class deep learning practitioner with only a minimal level of scalar calculus, thanks to leveraging the automatic differentiation built in to modern deep learning libraries.
+But if you really want to really understand what's going on under the hood of these libraries, and grok academic papers discussing the latest advances in model training techniques, you'll need to understand certain bits of the field of matrix calculus.

 For example, the activation of a single computation unit in a neural network is typically calculated using the dot product (from linear algebra) of an edge weight vector $\mathbf{w}$ with an input vector $\mathbf{x}$ plus a scalar bias (threshold): $z(\mathbf{x}) = \sum_i^n w_i x_i + b = \mathbf{w} \cdot \mathbf{x} + b$.
 Function $z(\mathbf{x})$ is called the unit's *affine function* and is followed by a [rectified linear unit](https://goo.gl/7BXceK), which clips negative values to zero: $max(0, z(\mathbf{x}))$.
 Such a computational unit is sometimes referred to as an "artificial neuron" and looks like: